For the longest time, I wished my family wanted to eat beans.

 Notes

-* I’ve tested this recipe with great northern beans, garbanzo beans and black beans.
-I prefer to use black beans since the “bean” flavor is more subtle and they produced a creamier texture, but you can really use whatever you happen to have.
+- I’ve tested this recipe with great northern beans, garbanzo beans, and black beans.
+I prefer to use black beans since the “bean” flavor is more subtle and they produce a creamier texture, but you can really use whatever you happen to have.

-** If you choose garbanzo beans, remove the skin from the bean first.
+- If you choose garbanzo beans, remove the skin from the bean first.
 You can do this by pinching the bean between your thumb and index finger, and the skin will peel off.
-This helps to create a creamier texture when using garbanzo beans.
+This helps to create a creamier texture.

 Is it necessary to use a “sticky ” sweetener or could I just use a powder or liquid sweetener of my choice?